-STEP 1: Worker Host Confi iguration
+STEP 1: Worker r Host Conf iguration

-what machines you pla n on buying, put n in the input boxes below.
+what machines you pla an on buying, put n in the input boxes below.
 If you are uncertain t in some minimum values that will suit what you

 expect to buy.
-Last upo lated early 2016 o.
+Last up dated early 2016 b.

 expect to buy.
-Last upo Quantity Description
+Last up Host Components Quantity Description

-Host Components Quantity
+Quantity

-Host Components RAM Quantity 256 Description
+Host Components Quantity 256 Description

-Quantity 256 48 Description Gigabytes
+Host Components Quantity 256 48 Description Gigabytes

 As with any system, the more memory and CPU resources available, the faster the cluster can process large amounts of data.
-A machine with 8 CPUs, each with 6 cores, will give you 48 vcores per host.
+A machine with 8 CPUs, each with 6 cores, provides 48 vcores per host.

-3TB hard drives in a 2-unit server installation with 12 available slots in JBOD (Just a Bunch Of Disks) configuration is a reasonable balance of performance and pricing at the time the spreadsheet was created.
-Storage continues to get cheaper over time, so you might be able to get more for your money with 4TB disks.
-Larger disks are expensive, and not required for all use cases.
+3 TB hard drives in a 2-unit server installation with 12 available slots in JBOD (Just a Bunch Of Disks) configuration is a reasonable balance of performance and pricing at the time the spreadsheet was created.
+The cost of storage decreases over time, so you might consider 4 TB disks.
+Larger disks are expensive and not required for all use cases.

-Two 1-Gigabit ethernet ports provide sufficient throughput at the time the spreadsheet was published, but 10-Gigabit ethernet ports are an option where price is of less concern than speed.
+Two 1-Gigabit Ethernet ports provide sufficient throughput at the time the spreadsheet was published, but 10-Gigabit Ethernet ports are an option where price is of less concern than speed.